AlgoTradingHub/theplatform-book/source/verbs/string/format.md

-# format
+# Poliadic format

 Returns string representation of `x` with quotes.
-Format string contains `%` at each position to be replaced by formatted value.
+Format string contains `%` at each position to be replaced by formatted vаlue.

 **Syntax:** ```format[".. %";x..]```